 Cheques are written directly to selected charitable organizations and not to 100 Women Who Care Caledon at each meeting.
 Members will receive a tax receipt directly from the organization after they've donated.

 Please ensure your complete address is on your cheque or in the MEMO line.
 The tax receipt will be issued to the name on the cheque - the woman's name if a joint account.
 If you are paying with a business account, please make a note of the member's name.
-Please do not fill anything in the 'Payee' line of the cheque as the recipient will be decided upon at our meeting.
-If your donation is to be made in cash, please donate in an envelope with your name (and, if applicable, the name of your team) and address on the envelope.
 We ask that one member donate on behalf of a team in order to make this process easier.
 For teams, the person that writes the cheque or donates cash will be issued the tax receipt.

 None of it!
 100 Women Who Care Caledon is organized and operated by volunteers.
 100% of the money raised at our meetings goes directly to the selected organization!